6 lies I believed about infertility before I got pregnant

 There is hope for those struggling with infertility.

-Our wedding was whimsical, and like any newly-wedded couple, we wanted to enjoy a year or two without kids, so I stayed on the pill for two years.
+Our wedding was whimsical, and like many newly-wedded couples, we wanted some time without kids, so I stayed on the pill for two years.
 We started having thoughts about creating a family, though, so I stopped the pill, and we started trying.

 We did that for a year.
-Trying.
+Trying to conceive.
 Nothing happened.

 I knew that something was wrong, so we decided to visit our doctor, who suggested we undergo a few tests.
 That’s when we heard that there was a problem: We were experiencing infertility.